Load Balancing |

 ThinRDP Server can be configured in two basic ways: normal mode and Load Balancing mode.

-This is the default mode in which one single ThinRDP Server centralizes all the web requests and the same server creates and processes all the RDP connections.
+Normal mode: This is the default mode in which one single ThinRDP Server centralizes all the web requests and the same server creates and processes all the RDP connections.

 In some occasions, this configuration may cause an overload of the ThinRDP Server machine resources.
 Some examples are too many concurrent users establishing connections at a time, or also when ThinRDP integrates applications that handle a lot of graphics, sound and other elements that require a great availability of resources.
 In all those cases, there is a moment in which one machine is not capable of managing all the required resources.
 This is when you should start considering using the Load Balancing mode.

-In this mode, ThinRDP must be installed in two or more servers that will participate in the load balancing /fault-tolerance scenario.
+Load balancing mode: In this mode, ThinRDP must be installed in two or more servers that will participate in the load balancing /fault-tolerance scenario.
 Two possible roles can be configured:

 Connection Broker: Under this role, ThinRDP responds to all web-pages requests and, when an RDP connection to a remote desktop is solicited, it selects the appropriate Connection Server to forward that request.
 The final RDP connection is done through the chosen Connection Server.
+In case any established connection fails, or a Connection Server falls down, the Broker will be able to reconnect to the Server with the highest availability at a that moment.
+All the system settings and profiles are centralized and stored on this server.

 Connection Server: Under this role, ThinRDP processes forwarded RDP connections only.
 This server is responsible for establishing and processing the RDP connections assigned by the Connection Broker.
 All Connection Servers must have their IPs public to the client’s Web Browser, so that once the RDP connection has been assigned by the server, the browser can redirect its request to this new server.